sxsw/rfm/README.md

 # ginjo-rfm

-Rfm is a Ruby/Filemaker adapter - a ruby gem that allows ruby scripts and applications to exchange commands and data with Filemaker Pro using Filemaker's XML interface.
-To read more about Rfm, see the info at [Sixfriedrice](http://sixfriedrice.com/wp/products/rfm/), or check out the [RDoc](http://rdoc.info/projects/lardawge/rfm) courtesey of Larry Sprock.
+Rfm is a Ruby/Filemaker adapter - a ruby gem that allows scripts and applications to exchange commands and data with Filemaker Pro using Filemaker's XML interface.
 Ginjo-rfm picks up from the lardawge-rfm gem and continues to refine code and fix bugs.
 It also adds minor enhancements like server timeout and value-list alternate display.

-Summary of recent features added since rfm 1.0.0:
-- ssl support
-- nokogiri xml parser
-- metadata support (databases, layouts, fields)
-- display-vs-data value lists
+To read more about Rfm, see the info at [Sixfriedrice](http://sixfriedrice.com/wp/products/rfm/), or check out the [RDoc](http://rdoc.info/projects/lardawge/rfm) courtesey of Larry Sprock.
+See the rest of this document to get rolling.

 Rfm was primarily designed by Six Fried Rice co-founder Geoff Coffey.